 We’d like to suggest that the same holds true for your life and career.

-Too many people focus on keep trying to get better and better at the one or two things they already do, but they miss opportunities to expand their skills and – most importantly – diversify their risks.
+Too many people focus on trying to get better and better at the one or two things they already do, but they miss opportunities to expand their skills and – most importantly – diversify their risks.

 Imagine, for example, that you are the best truck driver in your company.
 Your on-time record is impeccable, customers love you, and you are so reliable that your supervisor routinely uses you as a positive example in company meetings.
 You are all set, right?